mfp/obigstore/README.md

 * OCaml >= 3.12.0 (ocaml-nox)
 * findlib (ocaml-findlib)
 * omake to build (omake)
-* snappy (libsnappy-dev)
 * GCC with C++ frontend (g++)
 * OCaml Batteries (libbatteries-ocaml-dev) (>= 2.0.0)
 * Cryptokit (libcryptokit-ocaml-dev)
 * Lwt (liblwt-ocaml-dev)
 * oUnit for the unit tests  (libounit-ocaml-dev)
-* extlib (libextlib-ocaml-dev)

-obigstore's tree includes a number of git submodules that will be automatically fetched if you run  git clone  with the  --recursive  option,
-including:

 * extprot
 * ocaml-leveldb
-* leveldb

 Building
 --------